-Located on an unforgiving stretch of what can most accurately be described as Silverlake sadness, this preserves-company-turned-brunch-rockstar quite possibly serves one of the heartiest meals in town.
+Located in Virgil Village, this preserves-company-turned-brunch-rockstar quite possibly serves one of the heartiest meals in town.
 For real.
 Despite a menu that contains such things as “Catalonian dried almond spread” and “lacto fermented hot sauce,” a meal at Sqirl is like eating your favorite childhood meal cooked by Mother Nature herself.
 And everything exists within balance.
 Too many restaurants these days leave you either starved or stuffed but at Sqirl, you leave your tiny sidewalk table with an actual sense of nourishment.
 For anyone unfamiliar with that last term, its something our ancestors used to achieve while eating.

-But now for some quick warnings.
-DO NOT COME HERE ON THE WEEKENDS.
+But now for a quick warning.
+Do not come here over the weekend.
 Just don’t.
 Sqirl is amazing but, except for maybe a Paul Blart: Mall Cop 2 character meet and greet at The Grove, nothing is quite worth waiting three hours in the sun for.
 Heck, you could come by yourself on a Wednesday at 10:15am and still wait in line for a half hour.
 But such is life.

 And it’s all because this humble order-at-the-counter restaurant, in the shadow of everything else, has done what so few have ever accomplished: Giving its patrons real, quality food in sustainable quantities.
 There’s a dangerous line between full and fulfillment, and Sqirl just served you the latter.